Sony hopes for PlayStation profit boost as smartphones struggle

 With Sony's three core electronics businesses - the third is imaging - looking increasingly lopsided, the company is having to shrink and restructure in mobile, and focus its growth hopes on image sensors and the 20-year-old PlayStation games console.

 Buoyed by strong sales of the latest PlayStation 4 and the rollout of games and content for its network services, Sony Computer Entertainment CEO Andrew House hopes he can again raise the division's profit forecast for the year to end-March.
-Sony pushed up that forecast in July to 25 billion yen ($230 million) from 20 billion yen.
+Sony pushed up that forecast in July to 25 billion yen (140.70 million pounds) from 20 billion yen.

 "We raised our profit prediction and I hope that's a trend we can continue, even within this fiscal year," House told Reuters in an interview on Thursday, adding his unit's profits looked certain to increase next year from this year's levels.